CynicDog/infra-tech-notes/README.md

 bin  lib  lib64 proc
 ```

-We can mount a folder to create a consistent reference point for a disk, enabling it to exist in a different location.
+We can `mount` <ins>**a folder to create a consistent reference point for a disk**</ins>, enabling it to exist in a different location.
 Open a new terminal and access the control plane container again.
-Then, create a new directory for the box namespace and mount /tmp/ to that directory:
+Then, create a new directory for the box namespace and `mount /tmp/` to that directory:
 ```
 root@kind-control-plane:/# mkdir -p /home/namespace/box/data
 root@kind-control-plane:/# mount --bind /tmp/ /home/namespace/box/data